 For all the exercises you can do on a TRX®, it is well worth the price of around $150.
 I absolutely love how small it is to store and the 1 year subscription to the app you get when you buy the system from TRX® directly.
 There's a lot of bad knock-offs so make sure you buy it directly from the company TRX® HERE.

-I hope this helps change your mind about why squats are so important for women and gives you 3 ways to do them at home.
-If you try this out and share about it, please tag me at @JBraddockRD on Instagram or @MakeHealthyEasy on Facebook.
+I hope this helps change your mind about why squats are so important for women in their daily tasks, and gives you 3 ways to do this functional exercise at home on a regular basis.
+If you try this out in your workout routine and share it, please tag me on Instagram or @MakeHealthyEasy on Facebook.
+Also check out my post on more At Home Workout Ideas for Women.

 Go forth and squat!